MxAlexMihai/containerized-docker-mendix-buildpack/README.md

 ```

 This will run the containerized-docker-mendix-buildpack container, attach to it
-and present a command prompt where you can execute the commands require to build
+and present a command prompt where you can execute the commands required to build
 the Docker image for your project.

 ## Notes ##